-| Acceptance Letter from the hosting Institution;
+| Acceptance Letter from the host Institution;

 | Confirmation of accommodation assignment (if relevant);

-| Some money for the first days
+| Some pocket money for the first days.

-Before coming back please request:
+Before going back please request:

-| Declaration of Stay, mentioning the arrival and departure dates properly signed and stamped by the hosting institution;
+| Declaration of Stay, mentioning the arrival and departure dates, properly signed and stamped by the host institution;

 | The Transcript of Records to be sent to your School’s Erasmus/International Office.

-| After you hand your Declaration of Stay, you will be notified by email to complete and submit the Participant’s Report using the European platform (Mobility Tool) in 15 days.
+| After you hand-in your Declaration of Stay, you will be notified by email to complete and submit, within 15 days, a Participant’s Report using the European platform (Mobility Tool).